By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 This time of year resolutions is almost gone.
-The plans to diet, exercise and self-improve are almost out of season now.
+The plans to diet, exercise, and self-improve are almost out of season now.
 Did you start out saying this was the year you went on a high happiness diet?
 How are you doing on creating that happy life?
 Many of the same things that make diets successful will make that happy life project work better also.

 Make room for healthy, happy experiences but cutting out the junk stuff.

 Cutting out junk food will improve your physical health.
 What are the junk things you are doing that are keeping you unhappy?
-Are there activities or people which you need to get out of your life to create a happier you?
+Are there activities or people that you need to get out of your life to create a happier you?